 In general, invoice factoring is right for your business if you suffer from cash shortfall due to invoices’ slow payments.
 That equals paid invoices on time in a short time frame.

 Still, as with most business decisions, there are considerations.
 Some include:

-Do you need quick access to cash?
+Do you need quick access to working capital?

 Are your customers credit-worthy?

 Yes.
 Invoice factoring is secured by the invoices you issue to your customers.
-As a result, factoring companies will offer an advance on your invoices — even if you have low or bad credit.
+As a result, factoring companies will often offer an advance on your invoices even if you have low or bad credit.
 A factoring company’s decision to extend an invoice advance mostly depends on your customer’s credit rating.